lfit/itpol/developer-security-hygiene.md

 sufficiently unique.

 At this point, I suggest you open a text editor, copy the fingerprint of your new key and paste it there.
-You'll need to use it for the next few steps.
+You'll need to use it for the next few steps, so having it close by will be handy.

 #### Back up your master key

 For disaster recovery purposes -- and especially if you intend to use the Web of Trust and collect key signatures from other project developers -- you should create a hardcopy backup of your private key.
-This is supposed to be a "last resort" measure in case all other backup mechanisms have failed.
+This is supposed to be the "last resort" measure in case all other backup mechanisms have failed.

 The best way to create a printable hardcopy of your private key is using the `paperkey` software written for this very purpose.
 Paperkey is available on